xyth0rn/NYCU_VLSI_2024/HW2/hw2.md

 ### Vg = 0.8
 #### Initial Guess
-Source Code: same as HW 2-1-1 except set all `Vg` to 0.8
+Source Code: same as Problem 2-1-1 except set all `Vg` to 0.8

 Simulation Result:
 ```